Value of a Business or Professional Practice

 Can a case be handled collaboratively if it involves the issue of business valuation?

 Yes.
-One of the advantages of collaborative law and collaborative divorce is the use of neutral appraisers.
+An advantages of collaborative law and collaborative divorce is the use of neutral appraisers.
 The real question is whether the business owning spouse will cooperate sufficiently to ensure disclosure of documentation necessary to value a business.
-Often the business owning spouse will wish to use a collaborative approach because the parties have more control as to what will happen in a collaborative law setting.
+Often the business owning spouse may wish to use a collaborative approach because the parties have more control as to what will happen in a collaborative law setting.
 For example, often the business owning spouse is concerned that during an on-site visit the other side’s expert will inappropriately ask questions of employees, etc. These sorts of concerns can readily be addressed in a collaborative divorce setting.